cruzjuan298/p5flappy-bird-V1/README.md

 ## Introduction

-Built with the p5 library for the All Star Code Week 4 Group project, this game's objective is to guide the bird past the tubes, similar to Flappy Bird.
+Built with the p5 library for the All Star Code Week 2 solo project, this game's objective is to guide the bird past the tubes, similar to Flappy Bird.
 The primary goal is to maneuver Flappy under the tubes without touching them, accomplished by pressing the spacebar key.

 ## Key Notes